princetechn0/IPSWOW/README.md

 # Change Log

 ## 2022-04-14

+### Changed
 - Removed duplicates for devices that share the same firmware file.
 - Added pop up modal when user clicks a cell of a shared firmware.
+- Cleaned code.

+### Issues
+- Previously saved presets will be out of format.
+Please delete and create again.